open-horizon/open-horizon.github.io/docs/secrets/managing_secrets.md

 ## Creating secrets
 {: #creating_secrets}

+There are several purposes and scopes for secrets.
+Outlined below are the main types.

 ### Organization-wide secrets
 Organization-wide secrets are created by organization administrators and can be used by any service in the organization.
 They can be added for all nodes as shown below, or for a specific node.